kenxie7/MiCA/README.md

 This reveals not just *which* states are affected, but *where along the trajectory* each gene acts — transforming pooled screen data into interpretable phenotypic coordinates.

+Below we show a toy example which was simulated with added noise from our perturbed miCRISPR-seq screen data, with the intent to show how the projection works.
+The actual data and examples would be shown upon publication.

 [//]: #<!--
 <p align="center">
   <img src="imgs/example_trajectory.png" alt="Example trajectory projection" width="700">
 </p>

 [//]: #-->

 ---